m-farokhtabar/PPT.Interview.API/README.md

 #### UX and User Communication
 - Localize responses and error messages to support multiple languages where applicable.
-- Customize error pages using **StatusCodePagesMiddleware** to deliver user-friendly error information.

 #### Scalability and Maintainability
 - Introduce **CI/CD pipelines** for continuous integration, automated testing, and deployment.
 ---

 ### Repository